varunmehra5/rancher.js/README.md

 Here, `labels` is a simple object containing label names and values as key-pairs.
 The same holds true for `environmentVars`.
 The `imageUuid` parameter is the Docker image you wish to spin the service from - so if you wish to spin up the official nginx image, the `imageUuid` would be `docker:nginx:latest`.
 Calling this method results in Rancher orchestrating the service and returning its service ID.

+Starting and stopping stacks and services is easy - just call the `startStack` and `stopStack` with an environment ID and a stack ID to start/stop a stack; for starting/stopping services, call `startService` and `stopService` with an environment ID and a service ID.

 ## License